Mobile Bespoke Tailor Singapore: What It Is and How It Works

 “Bespoke” gets used loosely in Singapore’s tailoring market — sometimes as a synonym for “we’ll make something for you.”
 That’s not what it means.
 Not technically, and not in the way we work.

 The contrast is made-to-measure, which adjusts an existing template to approximate your size.
-That works well enough for some people.
-But if you’ve ever worn something that was technically “your size” and still didn’t look quite right, a pre-existing pattern that was never designed for your proportions is usually the reason.
+If you’ve ever worn something technically “your size” that still didn’t look quite right, a pre-existing pattern is usually the reason.
+Our full guide comparing bespoke, made-to-measure, and off-the-rack explains the difference in detail.

 And What Does “Mobile” Mean, Exactly?